nens/threedi-modelchecker/rfc/0002-migrations.md

 # Adoption strategy

 The current 172 migrations should be put in a specialized docker container, so that they can be used for older databases.
-This repository starts with a fresh revision history.
+This repository starts with only an initial migration to be able to construct an SQLite from scratch.

+We are not going to add any more Django/South migrations.

+The second migration in this repo will remove the v1 tables.

 # How we teach this